coastwatch-training/CoastWatch-Tutorials/calculate-seaice-extent/R/sea_ice_extent.md

 ![](images/unnamed-chunk-2-1.png)<!-- -->

-## Get the grid cell area for each grid of the polar stereographic proection
+## Download grid cell area values

-Now we download the the cell area values (m^2) of each grid cell in the 25km resolution Northern Polar Stereographic projection.
+While the resolution of this data set is 25km (25km by 25km grid), the actual area of the grid depends on the grid projection.
+We will download the grid area values from PolarWatch ERDDAP.

 ``` r
 cell_url <- "https://polarwatch.noaa.gov/erddap/griddap/pstere_gridcell_N25k.nc?cell_area%5B(5837500.0):1:(-5337500.0)%5D%5B(-3837500.0):1:(3737500.0)%5D"